 Smoked Maasdam is a firm, smoky cow’s milk cheese that’s delicious served on burgers, in sandwiches or paired with vegetables.
 You could also try it with Merlot or stout for a fun tasting experience.

 Often referred to as yogurt cheese; Labneh is a thick, creamy, tangy cow’s milk cheese used in a variety of ways throughout the Middle East.
-You can enjoy it as you would yogurt or use it in savory dips and!
+You can enjoy it as you would yogurt or use it in savory dips and Mezze Platters like this!

 Let’s really broaden your cheese knowledge and explore some cheeses from Russia.
 A hard, slightly tangy cow’s milk cheese called Yaroslavsky is often served in salads or snack platters or drizzled with honey for desserts.
 Another Russian favorite is Zakusochniy; a soft cow’s milk cheese similar to a Farmer’s cheese that’s often served as a dessert with fresh berries or jams.